BRATTLEBORO -- If Entergy continues to operate Vermont Yankee nuclear power plant past March 21, 2012, the state will be ready to enforce its laws.

 In January 2010, the Senate voted 26 to 4 against its issuance.
 The House of Representatives didn't take up the issue and doesn't appear likely to do so during this legislative session.

 Entergy could file in federal court for a declaratory ruling prior to March 2012, or prior to the October refueling of the reactor, contesting Vermont is trying to pre-empt the NRC's decision.
-Or Entergy could continue to operate Yankee and wait for the state to sue it to shut the plant down.

 What Entergy might or might not do is not known.